 Where can a yield-starved investor turn today without chasing dividends?

-You may not be comfortable with the answer, but please hear me out for just one more minute.
+You may not be comfortable with the answer, but please hear me out.

 I’m talking about covered calls.
 In order to take advantage of this options strategy, you do not – I repeat, DO NOT – need to trade options.
 In fact, you can use covered calls in a retirement account.
-Best of all, you can profit from covered calls using a regular old ETF.[ad#Google Adsense 336×280-IA]But for some reason, self-directed investors seem to ignore what is, in my opinion, the best income strategy available today.
+Best of all, you can profit from covered calls using a regular old ETF.[ad#Google Adsense 336×280-IA]But for some reason, self-directed investors seem to ignore what is, in my opinion, the best, and easiest, income strategy available to investors today.

 The Time Has Come to Harness This Income Strategy

-The time has come for the average investor – either wealthy or in the process of accumulating wealth – to consider using covered calls.
+The time has come for the average investor to consider using covered calls.

 So what is a covered call?